wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-customer-onboarding/includes/2-retail-banking.md

 ## Task 1: Set up the Retail Banking Portal

 Prior to deploying Microsoft Cloud for Financial Services, you created a portal in your environment.
-Creating this portal was a prerequisite to installing the Retail Banking Portal as part of the Customer onboarding module.
+Creating this portal is a prerequisite to installing the Retail Banking Portal as part of the Customer onboarding module.

 Woodgrove Bank wants to associate the previously installed Customer Self-Service portal with the **Retail Banking Portal** template so that the correct website is displayed to the user.
 The following steps will guide you through how to bind your website to the proper template and restart the portal for changes to apply.